cometbft/cometbft/docs/references/config/config.toml.md

 If not set, the [listen address](#p2pladdr) is advertised.

-Useful when the node is running on a non-routable address or when the node does not have the capabilities to figure out its IP private address.
+Useful when the node is running on a non-routable address or when the node does not have the capabilities to figure out its IP public address.
 For example, this is useful when running from a cloud service (e.g, AWS, Digital Ocean).
 In these scenarios, the public or external address of the node should be set to `p2p.external_address`, while the private or internal address should be used as